-If an additional method is selected, regardless of the method selected, the purpose will be for the ESC members to: a) review the ranked proposals, the requested funds and available funds, and the final grant award recommendations to be made to the BSCC Board; b) reflect on the body of work they completed together as an ESC and discuss lessons learned; and c) provide feedback to staff regarding the ESC process, the RFP, and the process for evaluating proposals.
+If an additional method is selected to wrap up the ESC process, the purpose will be for the ESC members to: a) review the ranked proposals, the requested funds and available funds, and the final grant award recommendations to be made to the BSCC Board; b) reflect on the body of work they completed together as an ESC and discuss lessons learned; and c) provide feedback to staff regarding the ESC process, the RFP, and the process for evaluating proposals.
 These additional meetings may occur either before or after the presentation of the funding recommendations to the Board (see Step 14) and ESC members are not required to attend.